 If you have a family member with idiopathic dilated cardiomyopathy, talk with your physician about getting screened and tested for the condition.

-- Implantable cardioverter defibrillator (ICD) to keep the heart beating at a healthy rate.
-The ICD is implanted under the skin and delivers silent pacing treatment or a shock to stop abnormal heart rhythms.
+- Implantable cardioverter defibrillator (ICD) to keep the heart beating at a healthy rate, which is implanted under the skin and delivers silent pacing treatment or a shock to stop abnormal heart rhythms

 Scripps heart physicians are international leaders in the development of ICD and CRT therapy.